 - Generator Safety Tips & Burn Piles/Permit (with photos) October 2019 - Cal Fire Chief Jim Mathias talks about preventing generator-related fires and being safe with burn piles.
 This site tells you when it's a burn day (in unincorporated county only, prohibited in GV/NC city limits).

-- How to stay safe using a generator- from Consumer Reports, September 2019
+- How to stay safe using a generator- easy 2-pager from Consumer Reports, Sept 2019

 YOUR HOUSE: protecting your dwelling

-- Home Hardening Priorities - 12 slides with great links to resources (click on the gold words), by Kristen Cook, Coalition Steering Committee member, from the April 2021 meeting.
+- Home Hardening Priorities & Resources - 12 slides linking you to the home-hardening information (click on the gold words) at Cal Fire, NFPA, UCCE and IBHS, by Kristen Cook, Coalition Steering Committee, from the April 2021 meeting.

-- Fire Resistant Homes and Defensible Space - December 2019 Meeting - PDF from Dr. Kate Wilkins from UC Extension
+- You Can Reduce the Chance of Your Home Burning - December 2019 Meeting - 27-slide PDF from Dr. Kate Wilkins from UC Extension

 - National Fire Prevention Assoc.
 Videos

-- An excellent 44-page Home Inventory Guide flipbook from the office of the state Insurance Commissioner.
+- A 44-page Home Inventory Guide flipbook from the state Insurance Commissioner's office.
 Download it, print it and fill it out, so you're ready if you need to make a claim.
 (OR use your phone to video-record the contents of every room in your house, including the contents of all closets, cabinets and drawers.
 Narrate the video with the same information in the flipbook, e.g. when purchased, amount paid, etc.)

 YOU & YOURS: how to prepare, evacuating